 negotiation skills training

-negotiation techniques for sales, contracts, debts, buying, selling and training
+negotiation tips and techniques for sales, contracts, debts, buying, selling and training

 These negotiation techniques are primarily for sales, but apply also to other negotiations, such as debt negotiation, contracts negotiating, buying negotiations, salary and employment contracts negotiations, and to an extent all other negotiating situations.
 Negotiation is vital for an organization's overall effectiveness.
 Organizational effectiveness is a product of activities within a system - internal and external.
 Negotiation is critical to establishing the internal system (structure, people, functions, plans, measures, etc), and the organization's relationship to the external system (markets, suppliers, technology, etc).
 Negotiation is also critical to optimising the performance of activities internally and externally (principally through communication, by people).